 That time came one Sunday afternoon in 2010.
-Together with Nest co-founder Matt Rogers and marketing wiz Erik Charlton, Tony pitched an idea to Randy and fellow partner Trae Vassallo.
+Together with Nest co-founder, Matt Rogers, and marketing whiz, Erik Charlton, Tony pitched an idea to Randy and fellow partner, Trae Vassallo.
 At one corner of the conference room table sat a shrouded object.
-Deep into the group’s 50-slide deck, Tony pulled away the shroud to reveal a round Styrofoam model of a thermostat.
+Deep into the group's 50-slide deck, Tony pulled away the shroud to reveal a round Styrofoam model of a thermostat.
 Randy was visibly deflated.
 Tony wanted $8 million for a thermostat?
 We had deep experience in the thermostat business through our work in cleantech and knew that it was not a financially attractive market.

 We became significantly involved with Nest.
 Trae shared her expertise and network in the electric utility sector, introducing Nest to utilities and distributors to help accelerate the company's growth.